Reconciliation Week 2026 Activities, Workshops and Cultural Experiences Across Australia

 Otis Hope Carey, a proud Gumbaynggirr/Bundjalung artist, created our colourful and optimistic All In visual, which represents people from all walks of life being ‘all in’ to make change.

-Reconciliation Australia turns 25 this year, and our 25th anniversary presents a renewed invitation to lift our actions and commitment to significant change.
+Reconciliation Australia turns 25 this year, and this 25th anniversary presents a renewed invitation to lift our actions and commitment to significant change.

 The work that remains requires all of us to do our part.
 All In is not about guilt or shame, but about the reciprocal responsibility of being Australian.